hargup/WIGI-website/stories/gender-by-country.md

 # Gender by country

-This plot shows the percentage of biographies of women by country of birth.
+This plot shows the percentage of biographies of women by country of birth, which we call the **WIGI Score**.
 Country is determined by seeing if the place of birth is a country, or if it is a city, see if the city has a country property in Wikidata.

 The changes show the change in total biographies, and change in percentage since the previous snapshot date.